Laughing off mama guilt. Can it be done?

 Her laugh said, “Relax, you made a mistake.
 Oh well!
 Your ineffective parenting strategy was not a sign that you should self-condemn, heaping tons of mama guilt onto yourself.”

-Being honest in moments of parental indiscretion keeps me humble, keeps me from judging other parents, because I know I’m in no special league.
+Being honest in moments of parental indiscretion keeps me humble and keeps me from judging other parents, because I know I’m in no special league.
 I won’t write the authoritative parenting book.
 I might be Mother Teresa, but I’ll never live up to the perception of that icon.

-So when another mom, a very gentle mom who stops to chat with her child whenever she enters the room, or answers questions with patience, or doesn’t seem to get annoyed by the noise of our collective nine children playing loudly, suggests she’s probably not spending enough time playing games with her kids, I quickly tell her not to buy into the mama guilt.
+So when a different mama shares her guilty feelings that she’s not measuring up (a gentle mom who stops to chat with her child whenever her child enters the room, answers questions with patience, doesn’t seem to get annoyed by the noise of children playing loudly, suggests she’s probably not spending enough time playing games with her kids), I quickly tell her not to buy into the mama guilt.

 Yes, we all have reasons to feel mama guilt.